rvl-lab-utoronto/panda_robot/README.md

 We assume there are two Ubuntu 18.04 machines: one running real-time Linux (let's assume it's an Intel NUC), called NUC and connected directly to the Franka FCI computer via the network 192.168.131.x, and another (let's assume it's a GPU-enabled machine), called GPU and connected to the NUC via the network 192.168.132.x.
 We assume you have followed the instructions for setting up ROS communication between different machines.

 ## Installation on the NUC machine
-We assume ROS Melodic and libfranka 0.5 have already been installed.
+We assume ROS Melodic and libfranka 0.5, franka_ros have already been installed.
+Note: please install franka_ros from source, not as a binary through apt-get.
+Checkout the melodic-devel branch.
 ```
 cd ~/catkin_ws/src
 git clone https://github.com/rvl-lab-utoronto/panda_robot.git